West Hertfordshire Teaching Hospitals NHS Trust

 West Hertfordshire Teaching Hospitals NHS Trust runs three National Health Services hospitals: Watford General Hospital, St Albans City Hospital and Hemel Hempstead Hospital, in Hertfordshire, England.
 It provides "acute healthcare services to a core catchment population of approximately half a million people living in west Hertfordshire and the surrounding area".
 The Trust also "serves people living in North London, Bedfordshire, Buckinghamshire and East Hertfordshire".

 The trust is part of the East of England Local Education and Training Board, and has students from UCL Medical School.

 In July 2016 Katie Fisher from the Royal Free London NHS Foundation Trust took over as Chief Executive.
 She left in March 2018.

 History

 The trust was established on 23 March 2000, and became operational on 1 April 2000.
+In December 2021, the Trust achieved 'teaching trust' status, amending their name.